 - Meat grinder with coarse and fine dies - either KitchenAid with grinder attachment, a stand-alone grinder, or an old fashioned hand-cranked meat grinder

 Additional Equipment Needed for Stuffed Sausage Links

 - Sausage stuffer

 - Wooden rack to hang sausages to dry

-1 Make sure your ingredients are laid out, and the meat and fat are very cold (fat can be completely frozen), before you begin (put meat and fat in freezer for 2 hours).
+1 Start with very cold ingredients and equipment: Make sure your ingredients are laid out, and the meat and fat are very cold (fat can be completely frozen), before you begin (put meat and fat in freezer for 2 hours).
 Put bowls and grinder in freezer or refrigerator for an hour before using them.

 4 Meanwhile, mix ¼ cup of sherry vinegar and ¾ cup of dry sherry and put it in the fridge.
 I know sherry is not traditional in Italian sausage.
 You can use white wine and white wine vinegar if you’d rather (I save red wine and red wine vinegar for the hot sausages).

-5 If you plan on stuffing your sausage, take out some of the casings (you need about 15-18 feet for a 5-pound batch of links) and immerse them in warm water.
+5 Immerse casings in warm water: If you plan on stuffing your sausage, take out some of the casings (you need about 15-18 feet for a 5-pound batch of links) and immerse them in warm water.
 (If you are not planning on stuffing your sausage, you can skip this step.)